ML-Chen/vPhon/README.md

 Note that for the Central and Southern dialects, the relationship of tone to number is slightly different.
 Orthographic *hỏi* and *ngã* tones are both phonetized as 4 when vPhon is passed the `-6` or `-8` flags, representing the (phonological) mergers present in those dialects (Hoàng 1989: 212 *ff.*)

-## Installation

-No installation is required.
-This fork is updated for Python ≥3.5.
-The original is for Python ≥2.4

 ## Usage

+This fork is for Python ≥3.6.
+The original is for Python 2.4–2.7.

+### Command Line

 vPhon takes an obligatory `-d, --dialect` option, specifying the dialect correspondence set to be used for phonetization ([N]orthern, [C]entral, or [S]outhern).
 The correspondence files may be found in the `Rules/` directory, and modified as necessary.